 An old favorite of mine, Christmas NiGHTS was a special version of the Sega Saturn classic NiGHTS: Into Dreams that people could get free through various means (with gaming magazines, mostly).
 If played during December, the game's environments would be decorated with snow, lights and presents, and an instrumental version of Jingle Bells replaced the original music.
 Don't have a Sega Saturn handy?
 The recently released NiGHTS HD (available on 360, PS3 and PC) features Christmas NiGHTS as an unlockable.

 Costume Quest is by far one of my favorite games to play during Halloween, and its Grubbins on Ice downloadable content extends to festivities into Winter.
 Like the main game, it's extremely charming and fun for the whole family.
 On PC, the complete Costume Quest package is currently on sale for a mere $2.50, so c'mon.
 Easy recommendation.

 Batman: Arkham Origins

-Like Die Hard, a movie that takes place during Christmas and is thus listed as a great "Christmas movie," the newest Batman game doesn't deal with the birth of Jesus or the importance of giving gifts to others ...
+Like Die Hard, a movie that takes place during Christmas and is thus listed as a great "Christmas movie," this Batman game doesn't deal with the birth of Jesus or the importance of giving gifts to others ...
 But it does take place on Christmas Eve.
 The snow-covered Gotham setting is actually one of the first things that struck me about the game, and I like it a lot -- even though it has a relatively minor impact on the overall experience.
 The game itself is the weakest entry in the "Arkham" series, but it still has a lot going for it and is one of the better comic book video games out there.

 Merry Gear Solid: Secret Santa